Search

 Compare and plan

-Shop lenders early and compare their Loan Estimates.
-Fees vary.
+Shop lenders early and compare their Loan Estimates before viewing properties.
+Fees vary, and you will have a more accurate understanding of your budget.
 You can also compare title and escrow company fees.
 Some lenders allow rolling certain costs into the loan or offsetting them with a small rate change.
 Weigh the long-term cost against near-term savings.

 Safety first